 Change is inevitable at any shopping mall.
 Stores come and go, be it a clothing boutique such as Apricot Lane or, say, an educational toy store…

+Or an Apple store or beauty shop or seasonal kiosk-based businesses.
 If they’re able to roll with the changes, a mall and its stores can readjust and hope for better things.
-Back in 2016, I mentioned about plans by the Sears store at West Towne to downsize its space and wares, de-emphasizing the electronics and specialty items for its traditional fare of clothing and appliances as well as mattresses and lawn/garden items.
+Back in 2016, I mentioned plans by the Sears store at West Towne to downsize its space and wares, de-emphasizing the electronics and specialty items for its traditional fare of clothing and appliances as well as mattresses and lawn/garden items.
 In that 2016 post, I contemplated how “half of a Sears” had the potential to make that particular Sears location seem less like a mausoleum.
 Well, did it work?

 Well, as you can see in the above photo from January, the Sears at West Towne did indeed downsize and remodel, and they had very high hopes going in (“Now Hiring!”).
-Walking through the store, however, it still felt like a mausoleum: Wide-open spaces, departments abutting against each other, not-very-lively music over the public address… and still not a lot of foot traffic, which is what no mall or department store ever wants.
+Walking through the store, however, it really did feel like a mausoleum, albeit a brightly lit one: Wide-open spaces, departments abutting against each other, not-very-lively music over the public address… and still not a lot of foot traffic, which is what no store or mall ever wants.

 So, as of last April, the space Sears yielded to the developers now houses two new-to-Madison chain stores, a Dave & Busters restaurant and a Total Wine & More liquor store.
 (A national chain liquor store?!
 Really?!)